Writing a cold email to a person that you’ve never had contact with before might seem easy.

 8. Always Have a CTA

-No matter what the purpose of your email is, it needs to have a proper call to action.
+No matter what the purpose of your email is, it needs to have a proper call to action.Â

 This little element is a must as it eliminates any friction from the action you want your recipients to take.

-For example, it can be a link to your calendar, webinar, offer landing page, or blog post.
 Instead of asking them to book a meeting with you and engage in emailing back and forth, you can facilitate the entire process by giving them a link to your calendar so that they can find a slot and make an appointment whenever they like.

-As for the form of your CTA, provide a short intro that will sum up your offer or demand, and provide an instant link.
+As for the form of your CTA, provide a short intro that will sum up your offer or demand and provide an instant link.

 - Being in the sales industry, I’m sure that you’ll greatly benefit from reading the latest blog post on the best prospecting practices.
 Check it out: LINK